hboppe/project_management_api/README.md

 ### **POST /developers**

-- Create a new developer with email and name information
+- Creates a new developer with email and name information

 ### Examples